The more you know about homeopathy, the more successful your outcome will be!

 I point this out to help you gain a perspective on your case and how much work is involved for the homeopath.
 It’s almost as if, in order to get well, you have to forget everything you learned and believed about health and disease–because most of it is a lie!
-Doctors are lying constantly because they need you to keep coming back, to make a regular customer out of you!
+Doctors are lying constantly because they need you to keep coming back to build their practice!
 They say, “There’s no cure for that, you’ll have to be on this drug for the rest of your life!”
 Or, “Nobody knows what causes that; it’s idiopathic.”
 Self-serving lies for the sake of “practice-building”.